 Now is a good time to take a look at the condition of your roof.
 Damaged or missing shingles can cause leaks during winter storms.

-You also want to inspect for any cracks or breaks in the seals surrounding vents and chimneys in order to keep the heat from escaping.
+In addition to inspecting your roof, be sure to check for any cracks or breaks in the seals surrounding vents and chimneys in order to keep the heat from escaping.

 Clean the Gutters